DS3001/group22/README.md

 #### Group Topic
-The effect of marital status on employment.
+The relationship between marital status and employment.

+#### Research Question
+Is there evidence for a relationship between marital status and employment in the GSS data?